 - Chat-like patterns — bidirectional, presence, typing indicators, multi-channel.

-- Need client-driven actions — start / stop / pause / resume the stream from the client.
+- Need client-driven actions — start / stop / pause / resume from the client.

-HubConnectionworks well across multiple tabs sharing a connection. - You already have SignalR enabled — adding SSE alongside is fine but each new mechanism is a maintenance surface.
-Pick one.
+- You already have SignalR enabled — each extra mechanism is a maintenance surface.
+Pick one per feature.

 Related